cechandler/dissertation-paper/dissertation/diss-outline.md

     - needing a fragment (from *Composer to Composer*):

-        > "Now I always use a fragment given to me, or the gragment of another score.
+        > "Now I always use a fragment given to me, or the fragment of another score.
 I need a fragment.
-Something that can evelop organically.
+Something that can develop organically.
 And then I can go.
 I have no predetermined idea of the form.
 The form emerges.
 The *sense* of form emerges."

 ## Composers that frequently rework older material: